How To Walk Away From Someone You Love

 Factors to consider if you lose faith in your partner

 As you weigh your options, you might want to consider some of the realities of most relationships.
 For example, it can be helpful to remember that virtually all relationships change and evolve at different points of time.
-The electric feeling in your heart and infatuation many people feel at the beginning of a new romantic relationship tends to fade over time into a more comfortable, affectionate bond, which isn’t necessarily a sign of a problem.
+The infatuation and electric feeling in your heart which many people feel at the beginning of a new romantic relationship tends to fade over time into a more comfortable, affectionate bond, which isn’t necessarily a sign of a problem.
 It can also be useful to remind yourself that it’s generally not realistic to expect to find someone who is a perfect match for you in every way—or who is perfect at all.
 Humans are incredibly complex and imperfect beings, which means that being in any kind of loving, healthy relationship usually involves accepting another person’s flaws and differences as they accept ours.
-You may also want to steer clear of holding unrealistic expectations based on what you see on social media.
+You may also want to steer clear of holding unrealistic expectations from what you see on social media.

 Furthermore, walking away from love isn’t your only option if you’re unhappy or if you lose faith in your relationship.
 Along with communicating your problems to your partner, you may also wish to discuss your issues with a trusted friend to see if they can offer any helpful advice.
 You may also consider utilizing therapy if you can’t figure out the answer to your relationship dilemmas.